 Study in Australia is a comprehensive resource on studying in Australia and includes information on semester or year study, guides and links to universities, pre-departure information, student visa requirements and forms, and more.
-Their web site can be found at: www.studyinaustralia.gov.au www.australianuniversities.com.au/ www.studyinnewzealand.govt.nz/.
+Their web site can be found at:

+www.studyaustralia.gov.au

-AustralianUniversities.com.au has profiles of all the Australian universities, as well as information on rankings.
+Australian Education Network has profiles of all the Australian universities, as well as information on rankings.